-The Boucher Institute of Naturopathic Medicine is Western Canada’s only accredited naturopathic medical school.
-Our students choose the Boucher Institute for a variety of reasons.
+The Canadian College of Naturopathic Medicine – Boucher Campus is Western Canada’s only accredited naturopathic medical school.
+Our students choose the CCNM – Boucher Campus for a variety of reasons.

 The ideal location – no better place to become a naturopathic doctor

 British Columbia is known for its stunning natural beauty – with towering mountains, forests and beaches.
 There is also no shortage of activities for the outdoor enthusiast, with nearby skiing, hiking, mountain biking trails, rivers, lakes and, of course, the Pacific Ocean.
 The mighty Fraser River is minutes from the school, with a beautiful boardwalk extending a few miles through New Westminster.

 We offer a cohort model of education with class sizes of approximately 30 students (never more than 36).
 This type of learning model uses the power of interpersonal relationships (student to student and student to instructor) to enhance the learning process and provide additional support to the cohort members as they move together toward program completion.
 Our small class sizes allow for a collaborative and intimate learning environment, an outstanding student to instructor ratio and a close-knit community.

 Our academic philosophy, demonstrated through our careful curriculum design, incorporates principles of research-based learning theory, conventional academic wisdom and creativity within a mentorship-like context.
 How do we know our unique academic philosophy works?
 Our students consistently perform above the average of other CNME-accredited and candidate schools on the Naturopathic Physicians Licensing Exams (NPLEX).